-Why should I change my DNS Server?
+Why you should change your DNS server

 Changing your DNS servers allows you to bypass through the DNS blocks and connect to most of the blocked websites on the internet.
 Many people in countries with strict laws use a global public DNS on their routers and personal computers to be able to connect to popular blocked websites.
 Most of the times, this is enough to bypass a blocked domain.
 But in some cases, if a domain is blocked at IP level, then this method does not work.